Featured image for The Dragon's Household: How BDSM Families Create Sacred Community

 the Forge Heart: keeper of sacred fire

-watch them work and you see someone who has found their calling in the most literal sense, called to service that uses every aspect of their being. their strength maintains our sanctuary’s physical needs. their creativity transforms simple meals into offerings. their passion for precision ensures every protocol is maintained exactly as the Dragon requires.
+watching them serve, whether within the sanctuary or from their position in the world, you see someone who has found their calling in the most literal sense. their strength serves our sanctuary’s needs in whatever form necessary. their creativity transforms simple offerings into devotion. their passion for precision ensures the Dragon’s will is fulfilled exactly as He requires, regardless of geography.

 in the Forge Heart, i see what happens when someone stops fighting their nature and starts celebrating it. they needed to serve with intensity that vanilla relationships could never contain. here, that intensity has purpose, structure, witnessing. they burn, but controlled like the forge they’re named for, hot enough to transform, contained enough to create rather than destroy.